michaelplaing/mr_rax/README.md

                                                                                                           `-(.) []
                                                                                                           `-(.) []
 ```
-A full explanation of the notation above is in the Rax README and rax.h; a tricky part is that first character of a key is stored in the node pointing to the key, not in the key itself.
+A full explanation of the notation above is in the Rax README and rax.h; a tricky part is that the first character of a key is stored in the node pointing to the key, not in the key itself.

 Each key except for leaf Client IDs has an integer value associated with it which is the count of Client IDs in its subtree, e.g. the ``0x8`` associated with key ``@``.
-This is currently useful in randomly picking a Client ID when matching a shared subscription and may in future help with dynamic search strategies.
+This is currently useful in randomly picking a Client ID when matching a shared subscription and in pruning the tree as subscriptions are deleted.
 The Rax tree itself maintains total counts of all keys and nodes.

 ### The Client tree